samlown/restfulness/README.md

 The supported callbacks are:

- * `exists?` - True by default, not called in create actions like POST.
+ * `exists?` - True by default, not called in create actions like POST or PUT.
  * `authorized?` - True by default, is the current user valid?
  * `allowed?` - True by default, does the current have access to the resource?
  * `last_modified` - The date of last update on the model, only called for GET and HEAD requests.
 Validated against the `If-Modified-Since` header.